npm-update-package/npm-update-package/README.md

 ## Examples

-Example of running npm-update-package on GitHub Actions at 0:00 (UTC) every day:
+- Use token of GitHub Actions

 ```yaml
 name: npm-update-package